tiagosomda/NeuronDotNet/README.md

 https://github.com/tiagosomda/NeuralGames

 ### How to include in your Unity project?
-Just download the library, build it, copy and past the output dll (NeuronDotNet.Core.dll) into the Assets/Library folder in your Unity project.
+Just download the library, build it, copy/paste the output dll (NeuronDotNet.Core.dll) under the Assets/Library folder in your Unity project.
+Call the library as you would with any other class.

+### Documentation
+The only thing close to a documentation right now are the examples and the source code itself.

 ## Why not other libraries?
 I am sure there are ways to run TensorFlow, CNTK, AForge.Net in Unity, but I haven't had time to explore these paths...